 John Morrison on MLM Financial Freedom and Mentoring Greatness

 John Morrison masters everything he touches, from being a professional drummer, to Real Estate, then Network Marketing.
-Here’s our incredible interview.
+Here is our incredible exclusive interview.

 Thank you so much, John for taking time out to do this interview with me.
 So, let’s get started!

 You were a professional drummer before you discovered network marketing.
 I was a drummer as well and grew up on “Modern Drummer.”

 Who were some of your favorite drummers at that time, and what style did you enjoy playing most?